Fodor's Expert Review City Hall & Arts Centre

 Set back from the street, City Hall contains Hamilton's administrative offices as well as two art galleries and a performance hall.
 Instead of a clock, its tower is topped with a bronze wind vane—a prudent choice in a land where the weather is as important as the time.
 The building itself was designed in 1960 by Bermudian architect Wilfred Onions, a champion of balanced simplicity.
 Massive cedar doors open onto an impressive lobby notable for its beautiful chandeliers and portraits of mayors past and present.
-To the left is City Hall Theatre, a major venue for concerts, plays, and dance performances.
-To the right are the civic offices, where you can find souvenirs such as pens, T-shirts, and paperweights showing the Corporation of Hamilton's logo.
-A handsome cedar staircase leads upstairs to two upper-floor art galleries.
-(An elevator gets you there, too.)
+To the left is the Earl Cameron Theatre, a major venue for concerts, plays, and dance performances.
+To the right are the civic offices.
+A handsome cedar staircase leads upstairs to two upper-floor art galleries, or you can take an elevator.